alexander-at-github/rti/README.md

 The library and CMake files will be saved in directories under `build/lib`.
 The API is declared in the header file `build/include/rti/device.hpp`.

-In order to use the rti library in CMake use `find_package(librtidevice)` in your CMakeLists.txt to obtain the target `librtidevice::librtidevice`, for example:
+In order to use the rti library use `find_package(librtidevice)` in your CMakeLists.txt to obtain the target `librtidevice::librtidevice`, for example:

 ````
 find_package (